Anti-flash white: United States

 Many Strategic Air Command nuclear bombers carried anti-flash white without insignia on the underside of the fuselage with light silver-gray or natural metal (later light camouflage) on the upper surfaces.

 United States Navy E-6 Mercury remain painted in anti-flash white, as of October 2023.

 Other aircraft

-In addition to these military aircraft, Concorde was painted white to reduce the additional heating effect on the aluminium skin caused by the sun whilst the aircraft was flying at high altitudes, the skin temperature already being raised to over 90 C at Mach 2 by aerodynamic heating.
+Concorde was painted white to reduce the effects of the sun's heat on its aluminum skin, which was already heated to more than 90 C at Mach 2 by aerodynamic heating.

 Aircraft with at least part of the fuselage painted anti-flash white on nuclear delivery variants: